nukata/lisp-in-go/IMPLEMENTATION-NOTES.md

 Some features common to lisp.go and lisp.dart are

 - It is basically a subset of Emacs Lisp.
   However, it is a Lisp-1 with static scoping.
-  So it is a _Common Lisp-like Lisp-1_.
+  In short, it is a _Common Lisp-like Lisp-1_.

 - It makes proper tail calls always.